fredgaloppin/closedPoly/README.md

 #### still to do

-- assuming no distance measurment over 500 meter, there'no (yet) earth sphericity correction
+- assuming no distance measurement over 500 meter, there'no (yet) earth sphericity correction
 - not yet complete calcul and station details to download
 - code to be optimized, this is a training attempt, started with only javascript, html, css